-According to statistics, England is now one of the most expensive countries to study for a degree making it unsurprising that some people are thinking twice before deciding to embark on a higher education adventure at a university campus.
+According to statistics, England is now one of the most expensive countries to study for a degree, making it unsurprising that some people are thinking about the value of a degree before they enrol.

-So, do prospective students need to grin and bear it, or is there anything you can do to reduce the cost of a university degree?
+So, does anyone who wants a degree need to grin and bear it, or is there anything you can do to reduce the cost of a university degree?

 2. Consider studying online

-While an undergraduate degree at most universities can set you back £9,000 or more each year, studying with Arden will cost just under £13,000 for the whole course when you opt for distance learning.
-This equates to savings of more than 50 per cent.
+While an undergraduate degree at most universities can set you back £9,000 or more each year, studying with Arden will cost less than £14,000 for the whole course when you opt for Distance Learning.

-For those who prefer the thought of a more structured university life, blended learning gives you the chance to study a degree by attending classes two days a week and combining this with independent, online study.
-An undergraduate blended learning programme at Arden currently costs close £18,000 - still substantially more affordable than the standard £27,000.
+For those who prefer the thought of a more structured university life, Blended Learning gives you the chance to study a degree by attending classes two days a week and combining this with independent, online learning.
+An undergraduate blended learning programme at Arden currently costs just over £23,000, making it more affordable than traditional universities charging £9,250 each year.

 3. Look for employers that will sponsor your studies

-If you have a career in mind, you could be lucky enough to study for a degree without the fees.
+If you have a career in mind, you could be lucky enough to study for a degree without paying the fees yourself.
 By sponsoring students, employers end up with a graduate who is highly-trained and knows their company in-depth.

-Similar to this is the Government’s expanding degree apprenticeships programme, where apprentices split their time between university study and the workplace.
-Those undertaking the apprenticeships are employed throughout – gaining a full bachelor’s or master’s degree while earning a wage and getting real on-the-job experience in their chosen profession.
+Similarly, there are degree apprenticeships, where apprentices split their time between university study and the workplace.
+Those undertaking a degree apprenticeship are employed throughout – gaining their qualification at the expense of their employer while earning a wage at the same time.

 4. Avoid accommodation and maintenance costs

-Many students take out maintenance loans to cover their living costs at university, in addition to the loans for tuition fees.
-While many people want to live away from home to get the real ‘student experience’, if you're serious about cutting costs don’t discount staying put.
+Many students take out maintenance loans to cover their living costs at university, in addition to the tuition fee loan.
+While many people want to live away from home to get the real ‘student experience’, you can consider staying at home if you're serious about cutting costs.

-If you’re lucky enough to already live near a university that offers what you want to study, or perhaps have relatives nearby one that does, then avoiding accommodation costs is a great way to cut down on the amount you need to borrow.
+If you’re lucky enough to live near a university that offers what you want to study, or perhaps have relatives close to one that does, then avoiding accommodation costs is a great way to cut down on the amount of money you need to borrow.